Reversible DNA codes over a family of non-chain rings $R_{k,s}$: Introduction

-The reason of considering the DNA k-bases (k-mers) is that components related to DNA, such as transcription factor, binding site, genes, proteins etc., are consist of k-bases.
-DNA researchers focus on finding the role of the specific k-bases.
-For example, in \cite{alper}, the DNA 8-bases (8-mers) are listed from special areas including binding sites that have important role in opening/closing the genes for producing proteins.
-In \cite{alper} (Table 6), the frequencies of 8-mers are listed and the top area of the lists are important to identify binding sites where reversible-complement DNA 8-mers have been shown to appear intensively.
-Moreover, finding meaning paths in DNA by using the algebraic codes is an interesting question for researchers.
+One motivation for considering a multi-base to element approach that we use in this work can be explained as follows.
+Recent studies have shown that components related to DNA, such as transcription factor, binding sites, genes, proteins etc., are composed of $k$-bases, i.e., they can be decomposed into $k$-base components that have meaningful interactions as opposed to single bases.
+Some of the recent research on the DNA has been focusing on finding the role of the specific $k$-bases.
+For example, in \cite{alper}, the DNA 8-bases (8-mers) are listed from special areas including binding sites that have an important role in opening/closing the genes for producing proteins.
+In \cite{alper} (Table 6), the frequencies of 8-mers are listed and it has been demonstrated that the top area of the lists are important to identify binding sites where reversible-complement DNA 8-mers have been shown to appear intensively.
+Moreover, finding meaningful paths in DNA by using algebraic codes would potentially open up interesting research venues in understanding DNA and its related areas.

+The rest of the work is organized as follows.
+In Section 2, we give some of the preliminaries about the DNA and codes over a special family of rings.
+In Section 3, we describe a decomposition for the ring family $R_{k,s}$ to better understand its structure.
+In Section 4, we consider reversible DNA codes over $R_{k,s}$ together with some good examples of DNA codes obtained in this way.
+We finish with some concluding remarks and possible directions for future research.